-Healthy hips need to do one thing− support your body and the variety of movements it is capable of.
+Healthy hips need to do one thing − support your body’s movement.
+Often, our hips can become weak or irritated from overuse or high-impact activity.
 Thankfully, there are plenty of ways to maintain fit and healthy hips.
-These four quick tips can help keep your hips healthy and your body moving.
+Check out these four quick tips below that can help keep your hips healthy and your body moving.

 Many of us sleep on our sides or toss and turn while sleeping, switching from side to side and back again.
 While sleeping on your side isn’t necessarily bad, putting pressure on your hips by side sleeping on a regular basis can affect your hip alignment.

 There is, however, a simple fix: if you’re unable to sleep any other way, try putting a pillow in between your legs to support proper hip alignment.
-This simple trick can also help reduce pressure on your knees.
+This simple trick helps keep your hips and pelvis neutral, thus reducing strain and poor posture while sleeping.
+It can also help reduce pressure on possible inflamed ligaments, as well as ease pressure on your knees.

 We all know how important it is to stretch after a workout.
 If you don’t take the time to properly warm up your muscles and joints before putting them to use, and cooling them down after exercise, you could end up with a painful injury.
 But stretching isn’t just used to help relieve post workout soreness.
 It’s also a great habit to practice daily, even while working.